Generic Name: bosutinib monohydrate

 500 mg tablets: red, oval, biconvex, film-coated tablets debossed with "Pfizer" on one side and "500" on the other.

-Hypersensitivity to Bosulif.
+Bosulif is contraindicated in patients with a history of hypersensitivity to Bosulif.
+Reactions have included anaphylaxis.
 In the Bosulif clinical trials, anaphylactic shock occurred in less than 0.2% of treated patients.

 Warnings and Precautions

 Thrombocytopenia, anemia and neutropenia occur with Bosulif treatment.
-Patients with CML who are receiving Bosulif should have a complete blood count performed weekly for the first month and then monthly thereafter, or as clinically indicated.
+Perform complete blood counts weekly for the first month of therapy and then monthly thereafter, or as clinically indicated.
 To manage myelosuppression, withhold, dose reduce, or discontinue Bosulif as necessary [see Dosage and Administration (2.4) and Adverse Reactions (6)].

-Perform monthly hepatic enzyme tests for the first three months of treatment with Bosulif and as clinically indicated.
+Perform hepatic enzyme tests monthly for the first three months of Bosulif treatment and as clinically indicated.
 In patients with transaminase elevations, monitor liver enzymes more frequently.
 Withhold, dose reduce, or discontinue Bosulif as necessary [see Dosage and Administration (2.3) and Adverse Reactions (6)].

 Fluid retention occurs with Bosulif and may manifest as pericardial effusion, pleural effusion, pulmonary edema, and/or peripheral edema.